 "Signing of this MoU is great timing as the new President and Government has given top priority to the maritime area, connectivity and trade facilitation.
 Based on the results of the Container Control Programme in Latin America and elsewhere in the world UNODC is confident the Programme will become a great asset for Indonesia in Tanjung Priok Port and hopefully in other Ports of Indonesia in the near future" said Mr. Troels Vester, UNODC Country Manager.

 The Global Container Control Programme is a joint initiative of the United Nations Office on Drugs and Crime and the World Customs Organisation (WCO).
 Launched in 2004 in response to the organised crime and human security threats posed by the maritime movement of illicit goods in sea containers, the Programme operates through the establishment of specialised Port Control Units (PCUs) securing the global supply chain.

 In the first 10 years of operation PCUs established by the Programme have seized over 100 metric tonnes of cocaine, 2.9 metric tonnes of heroin, 60 metric tonnes of cannabis and 1,200 metric tonnes of precursor chemicals used to manufacture both illicit drugs and explosives.

-Within 2015 the Global Container Control Programme expanded operations to 52 countries of the world.
-The ASEAN countries of Thailand, Viet Nam, Indonesia and now the Philippines have signed MoUs and benefit through the financial contribution of the Government of Canada (Global Partnership Program), the United States of America (Export Control and Related Border Security Programme) and Australia (Department of Immigration and Border Protection).
-Malaysia will sign a MoU in the coming months and the Programme has recently been extended to cover Cambodia, Myanmar and Lao PDR.
+Within 2015 the Global Container Control Programme will be operating in 52 countries of the world.
+The ASEAN countries of Thailand, Viet Nam, Malaysia, Indonesia and the Philippines benefit through the financial contribution of the Government of Canada (Global Partnership Program) and the United States of America (Export Control and Related Border Security Programme).